Culinary Use, Storage, & Benefits

 Description

 Lettuce is one of the most popular crops we grow.
 As a member of the Asteraceae, or Sunflower family, it loves our loose, well-drained soil.
 We love its wide variety of colors, textures, and uses!
 Iceberg lettuce just can’t compare to the juicy crunch and delicate flavor of each of the unique varieties that we grow.
 We hope you “lettuce” steal the spotlight on your plate with these delicious leaves!
 Types of lettuce we grow include butterhead, loose-leaf lettuce, romaine, and summer crisp varieties.
-We also offer a diverse array of salad mixes.
-Salanova lettuce was first introduced last year.
-We were so happy with it, we decide to start growing more this year.
+We also offer salanova salad mix, one of our most popular items at market.

 Nutrition